The leaflet is detailed below, or you can download the 'Radical Hysterectomy' leaflet in PDF.

 When Should I Stop Taking the Oral Contraceptive Pill?

 You should stop taking it as soon as possible before your operation and use a barrier method instead.
 After the operation you will no longer be able to become pregnant.

 How Does Having a Hysterectomy Bring About the Menopause?

 The menopause happens when your ovaries stop producing eggs and therefore the hormones oestrogen and progestogen which control your monthly menstrual cycle are reduced.

 Hot flushes and night sweats are the most common.
 These can be embarrassing, uncomfortable and can disturb your sleep.
-Dryness in the vagina can cause pain and discomfort when making love.
+Dryness in the vagina can cause pain and discomfort when engaging in penetrative intercourse.
 Other problems are mood changes, tiredness, anxiety and loss of concentration.
-Hair and skin can become dry and joints may be painful.
+Hair and skin can become dry, and joints may be painful.
 In time, low oestrogen levels can cause osteoporosis (thinning bones) and heart disease.

 How Can Hormone Replacement Therapy Help?

 Hormone replacement therapy (HRT) relieves menopausal symptoms and can prevent osteoporosis.
 As the name suggests, this treatment replaces the oestrogen your ovaries no longer produce.
 There are many different types and strengths of HRT available.
 HRT can be given either as tablets to be taken every day or as skin patches which you change twice a week.
 Your doctor should be able to find a form of HRT to suit you.